CloudChi/FX-Framework/Modules.md

 - Modules are script folders
 - Modules contain subfolders
 - Each subfolder type serves a specific purpose
-- Some Modules contain sub-Modules, but never more than one layer deep
 - A Module presents certain tools to the developer

 ## Module Subfolder Structure